byteit101/subspawn/README.md

 subspawn-win32
 -----------
 The mid-level API for Windows machines.
 Win32 API's are exposed via FFI, then regularized via the mid-level API, like subspawn-posix.
 Also includes an early PTY <-> ConPTY translation layer.
 Yes, you heard that right, PTY.open/PTY.spawn on Windows!
 (Require [ConPTY from Windows 10 1803](https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/) or later)

+Note: PTY's currently work on best on CRuby.
+JRuby support is being worked on, this gem will eventually ship with JRuby once this is fixed.

 subspawn
 -----------